Obstetrics and Gynecology

 - Start paying attention to things you didn’t notice as a 3rd year student: roles of different level residents on the team, interactions and vibe among residents, residents plans after residency, relationships between residents and faculty, impact of program size on residents, strengths and weakness of different programs, information about where residents came from and what they looked for when they were in your place.

-- Away rotations: Unlike some other specialities it is definitely not a requirement, but as the specialty is becoming more competitive, away rotations are becoming more important.
+- Away rotations: Unlike some other specialties where it is a requirement, OBGYN does not require an away rotation.
+However as the specialty is becoming more competitive, away rotations are becoming more important.
 It can be challenging to be thrown into a new environment and be expected to function at the level of an intern.
 Still, aways can provide an opportunity to get to know a program better and if you do well it can really help your chances of getting an interview.
 Additionally, if you are considering a geographic area that you have never spent time in but are not dead set on a specific program, an away may be a good idea.
 If you decide to do one, ask previous students about their experiences at specific programs.
 Do a rotation in something you do not have much exposure to or is not offered at Maryland.
 Application for most programs is through VSLO and begins in early spring.
 Start working on obtaining immunization records early (Jan-Feb) as student health gets swamped fast and you may need to get re-immunized.
+If you want to do a total of one away rotation, most people apply to between 1-3 to increase chances of getting one.

 - 4th year summer: start using databases (see below) to very generally look at programs.
 A good option is Frieda as you can look at programs by region or state, Doximity can also be helpful (but take their rankings with a grain of salt).
 It’s also a good idea to look at the residency’s website as sometimes Frieda is not always up to date.
 A great way to organize the programs you are interested in is to make an Excel spreadsheet with boxes for things you are looking for in a program.